 Propose a tentative program schedule no later than the August Governing Board

-Meetings; upon approval, coordinate publication of program schedule with the Membership Chair for the Membership Welcome; with the Newsletter Chair and the Public Relations Chair.
+Meetings; upon approval, coordinate publication of program schedule with the Membership Chair for the Membership Welcome; with the Newsletter Chair and the 3rd Vice President Programs.

 Ensure dates are reserved with the appropriate event locations and obtain signed contracts with the assistance of the President.